Is The Skin On Your Hands Chapped And Painful?

 Hand (and foot) skin is much thicker than skin on the rest of your body.
-That’s why it doesn’t get irritated right away when you touch harsh chemicals, like house cleaning products, and it doesn’t chap as quickly as other areas of your skin, like your face, when you are exposed to harsh weather.
+That’s why it doesn’t get irritated right away when you touch harsh chemicals (like house cleaning products), and it doesn’t chap as quickly as other areas of your skin (like your face, when you are exposed to harsh weather).

 What ingredients should you look for in hand creams and how often should you moisturize your hands?

-Use only gentle soaps to wash and then applying a good moisturizer immediately after drying your hands as often as you possibly can.
+Use only gentle soaps to wash.
+And then, apply a good moisturizer immediately after drying your hands as often as you possibly can.
 Look for gentle cleansers that contain glycerin and moisturizers with glycerin, lanolin and rich hydrating oils.
 I talk more about this below.

-- Be sure to rinse your hands really well because soap residue is drying and will irritate your skin.
+Hand soap that stays on your hands will pull out your skin oils and dry and irritate your skin.
 Pay special attention to the space between your fingers where soap residue often hides.

 It makes your hands feel greasy and it won’t work to moisturize your skin because moisturizers lock in the water that your hand skin just soaked up during washing.

 - Apply the cream to your entire hand, but especially the back, which has thinner skin and is more likely to chap.

 - Wipe off the excess cream from the palm side to keep from getting it on everything and having a slippery grip.